Skip to main content

 Garmin Forerunner 245

 Garmin has a whole lineup of smartwatches and fitness trackers to choose from.
 Some of them are designed specifically for serious long distance runners or triathletes.
-For example, the Forerunner 945 LTE, which is over $700, but marathon enthusiasts swear by.
 For something a little more budget friendly, consider the Forerunner 245.

 It has a seven day battery life, heart rate tracker, VO2 Max oxygen sensor, daily suggested workouts, the Garmin Coach feature, built-in GPS, and even sensors that track your running form.
 It also has a live tracking feature that helps you keep you safe while running alone or at night.
 The Garmin lineup is great for anyone who runs multiple times per week.